AustenZhu/textbook/chapters/02/causality-and-experiments.md

 improvements in health, not just whether there there is a relation between chocolate and health.

+The precise meaning of causality is a difficult philosophical question, and we can't address it in this text, but we will need a working definition.
+Suppose we claim that chocolate *causes* your health to improve.
+Then we really mean:
+"*If* you eat chocolate, *then* your health will be better than it will be if you don't eat chocolate."
+Causal claims therefore aid in decision making, and that's why they're important.

 The establishment of causality often takes place in two stages.
 First, an association is observed.
 Next, a more careful analysis leads to a decision about causality.